MCAT Grading Scale

 Now coming to the percentiles given in the score report, it is an indicator where you stand in relation to other exam takers.
 The percentile is the value to which certain percent of observations fall.
 For example, if your score is in the 85th percentile, it means that 85% of the exam takers scored less than you.

-The MCAT percentile ranking is not based on the individual administration of the test you have taken, but rather all the MCAT test administrations conducted in the year.
-However, when considering the percentile ranking of MCAT scores, the Writing Sample scores are not considered and only the MCAT multiple-choice section grades on the MCAT grading scale are counted.
-The MCAT total score (scaled score) is plotted on a bell curve with an SD of 6.5 or so and the percentile is determined.
+The percentile ranking is not based on the individual administration of the test you have taken, but rather on all the test administrations conducted in the year.
+However, when considering the percentile ranking of the scores, the Writing Sample scores are not considered and only the multiple-choice section grades on the grading scale are counted.
+The total score (scaled score) is plotted on a bell curve with an SD of 6.5 or so and the percentile is determined.

 According to the data available on the AAMC website (https://www.aamc.org), the national average MCAT score over recent years is around 25 (with 50% of exam takers placed below).
-On an average, a total MCAT score of 30 or more is considered a competitive MCAT score, and this falls in the 75.3 - 80.4 percentile range; this implies that only 19.6-24.7% of exam takers score an MCAT score of 30 or so.
-Data related to section-wise and total percentile ranking of all MCAT exam takers in the recent years are available at the AAMC website.
+On an average, a total score of 30 or more is considered a competitive test score, and this falls in the 75.3 - 80.4 percentile range; this implies that only 19.6-24.7% of exam takers score of 30 or so.
+Data related to section-wise and total percentile ranking of all exam takers in the recent years are available at the AAMC website.

 Terms and Conditions